robabrazado/adventofcode2024/README.md

 ## The Day 12 Refactor
 Starting on day 10, I had decided to take a few days break from Advent of Code, because I had fallen so far behind in my other work. :) By day 12, I'm definitely making progress catching up (on my other work), and I had some extra time in the evening, so I just took care of the refactor I'd been meaning to do.
 The Day 7 Refactor took care of the dynamic class loading and the new way of consuming puzzle input that I wanted, but it originally enforced separate part 1 and part 2 solving methods on every puzzle, which wasn't always appropriate, plus it included a vestigial "test data" parameter being passed around that was unneeded.
 So this refactor corrects those issues.

+## Day 14: Restroom Redoubt

+I've skipped many puzzles at the time I'm working on 14, but for starters, this one made me (un)refactor a change I made in the Day 12 Refactor, notably that now the Solver _does_ need to know whether it's a test run or not, so I've put that parameter back in.

+That aside, part 1 went relatively well and was fun to work on.
+Part 2 looks like it's going to be a royal pain.